 What you’re responsible for

-If you are the homeowner you (or your landlord) own all of the water pipes on your property and are responsible for repairing or replacing these if a leak occurs.
+If you are the homeowner, you (or your landlord) own all of the water pipes on your property and are responsible for repairing or replacing these if needed.
 This includes underground pipes in your garden or driveway as well as the pipes inside your home.
 If you share the responsibility of your water supply pipe with your neighbours the responsibility and costs are shared between the properties.

 The short video below explains how to locate and test for leaks between your meter and internal stop tap.

 If you spot a leak in the street, check if it has been reported on our Community Portal.
 You can use this Portal to report a leak, if you can′t see it on our Leak map.

 If there’s a lot of water escaping we always try to get out as soon as we can.
 We know it can sometimes look as if it's been a while before we've been able to fix the leak but we prioritise them based on how serious they are.